Everything You Need to Know to Start a Home-Based Editing Business

 - MS Word or other document software that allows for “Track Changes” so your clients can see your changes, suggestions, and feedback.

-How will people find you so they can hire you?
+- Establish your business presence; How will people find you so they can hire you?
 A fast way is to set up a LinkedIn account that includes all the information about why you’re a great editor.
-However, for more control and professionalism, create a website that includes a great about me page, a menu of your services, your portfolio, and testimonials.
+However, for more control and professionalism, create a website that includes a great "about me" page, a menu of your services, your portfolio, and testimonials.

 - Start looking for clients: Once you have a place to send people to learn more and/or a way to contact you, it’s time to start marketing.
 A quick and effective way is to engage your network, letting your friends, family, and acquaintances know about your editing services.
 While they may not need your services, they may know others who do.
 Another option is to look for freelance editing work.
 Many writing related-job sites such as MediaBistro and FreelanceWriting.com list editing jobs.